HudsonBarroso/Multiple-Document-Chat/README.md

-# Multiple-Document-Chat with Langchain, OpenAI, and HuggingFace
+# Multiple Document Chat with Langchain, OpenAI, and HuggingFace

 In this project, we are going implement a multiple document question and answer We can import many PDFs and chat using OpenAI or HuggingFace API